CSSSR/dsgen/README.md

+# 🚧 This project is under heavy development 🚧

 The goal of this project is to ease creation and usage of a basic CSS design system.
 Our aim to bring Tailwind's design system benefits to a regular CSS workflow.

 As a result you will use a configurable set of CSS variables throughout your styles while your IDE and linter will assist you with snippets and auto fixing.